lpaseen/YAPM/README.md

 the rpi will store all values in a db and create a webpage with pretty graphs on

-Current state is pre alpha
+Current state is pre alpha so a lot is left to do before it's even partly usable.

-Todo list is to long to write down
+TODO list is to long to write down but it contains things like *schematics:
+*  change hardware to smd and jacks to stacked connectors
+*  find a good way to connect the arduino
+*  figure out why the midpoint isn't stable (as seen from adc)
+*
+*arduoino:
+*  make library functions ?
+*  calculate power factor
+*  verify the math
+*  add digital filtering to even out values over time
+*  use eeprom to save a few more values
+*
+*rpi
+*  Write the code